V-Rajasekar/README/Java/OCJP11/03Object-Oriented.md

 ## Overridding method rules

 1. A subclass having same instance variables as in super class are observed as hidden and not overridden, hence overriding rules are not for the instance variables.They can be accessed by using explicit casting
-2. you cannot override methods with weaker access modifiers the order of public, protected, default and private. see below example child with protected access modifier where in parent has default.
+2. you cannot override methods with weaker access modifiers the order of `public, protected, default and private`. see below example child with protected access modifier where in parent has default.
 3. Instance method of subclass cannot override the static method of superclass.//compile error
 4. static method of subclass cannot hide the instance method of the super class. //compile error